 Configure a Build Job to Manage Deployed Visual Apps

-If your visual application is deployed to a different identity domain or your application URL includes the version, you'll need to add and configure steps in a build job to perform lifecycle operations.
-VB Studio provides these options as Visual Application steps that you can configure in a build job and include:
+If your visual application is deployed to a Visual Builder instance in a different identity domain or the instance was added to an environment through credentials, you'll need to add and configure steps in a build job to perform lifecycle operations.
+VB Studio provides these options as Visual Application steps in a build job and include:

 - Importing and exporting business object data to and from deployed visual applications